Dr. Todd Twogood, a pediatrician at the Sanford Medical Center in Bismarck, North Dakota, talks about infant colds and what parents can do to help.

 - Choosing a doctor for your child

-- Ear infections in children: What to do and what to know
+- Ear infections in children: What to do when their ears hurt

 - How to manage your child’s food allergies